shayantanghosh-dev/shayantanghosh-dev/README.md

 StockEasy - A stock management SaaS application for medical shops link - https://stock-easy-gamma.vercel.app/

-StartupMinds - A SaaS application where investors can find startups to invest on and Entreprenaurs can find investers to get their startup invested link - https://startup-minds.vercel.app/
+StartupMinds - A SaaS application where investors can find startups to invest on and Entreprenaurs can find investers to get their investment link - https://startup-minds.vercel.app/

 ---